Contents:

 05.07 Eligibility for Graduate Scholarships and Stipends

-Assuming satisfactory academic progress and satisfactory discharge of the duties of their assistantship, a student will be given favorable consideration for continuation of the Award during the subsequent year on the basis of the following:
+Assuming satisfactory academic progress and satisfactory discharge of the duties of their assistantship, a student will be given favorable consideration for continuation of the assignment during the subsequent year on the basis of the following:

-1. A maximum of four semesters of support during work on a master’s, or a maximum of six semesters of support while pursuing a doctoral degree.
+2. A maximum of six semesters of support while pursuing a doctoral degree.

 [back to top]